-RB: As long as I get my exercise in I very rarely feel burnt out.
+RB: As long as I get my exercise in I very rarely feel burned out.
 I’ve always managed to get a pretty good balance in my life with things like working from home with the family and having wonderful breaks with them.
 Recently I’ve swapped a few glasses of alcohol in the evenings for sparking water and lemon and have found that makes an even greater difference.
 I’ve also found it’s been much easier to do than I thought it would be with all of the socialising that goes on at Necker Island!

 TG: Share a quote that you love and that gives you strength or peace.

 RB: “Even if you fall on your face, you’re still moving forward.” — Victor Kiam